About URL Reservations and Registration (SSRS Configuration Manager)

 Reports that have been published to a report server

-Other published URL-addressable items, such as models and shared data sources, should not be accessed through URLs as stand-alone items.
+Other published URL-addressable items, such as shared data sources, should not be accessed through URLs as stand-alone items.
 The report server does not display those items in a meaningful format when viewed in a browser window.

 URL reservation is a process by which a URL endpoint to a Web application is created and stored in HTTP.SYS.
 HTTP.SYS is the common repository of all URL reservations that are defined on a computer and defines a set of common rules that guarantee unique URL reservations.